-The program meets the standards and requirements of:
+The program meets the standards and requirements of: Council for the Accreditation of Educator Preparation New Jersey State Department of Education Council for Exceptional Children (CEC)

-National Council for Accreditation of Teacher Education (NCATE) New Jersey State Department of Education
+218503 001-086 r5ri.indd 29

-Council for Exceptional Children (CEC)
+30 School of Education

 At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and special education without certification.
 The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
 Graduates of the program are considered "highly qualified" teachers and therefore meet current requirements for obtaining employment in New Jersey school districts.